mezgoodle/mezgoodle-bot/README.md

 ## Motivation

 Once upon a time I was at a lecture in Kyiv where I was shown how to do GitHub bot, but then nothing came of it.
 So I decided to try **again**.
-Here the bot are :relaxed:
+Here the bot is :relaxed:

 ## Build status